willmotil/MonoGameUtilityClasses/README.md

 This class (like word wrap) takes a StringBuilder and wraps it to fit into a specified rectangle.
 This class is new, and will probably see many more additions and revisions.
-Unlike measure string this class copys or directly alters a stringbuilder to format it to fit.
+Unlike measure string this class copys or directly alters a stringbuilder to format it to fit on the fly.
+This class was and is in another form a experimental prototype for a direct DrawString() overload.

 <img src="https://github.com/willmotil/MonoGameUtilityClasses/blob/master/Images/ExampleFpsMgSbTextBounder.png?raw=true">